montehurd/mediawiki-quickstart/README.md

 This is where you can put any shell scripting that needs to execute to set up your component

-It is executed relative to mediawiki's directory in the mediawiki container - i.e. `pwd` placed in your `setup.sh` will output `/var/www/html/w`
+It is executed relative to MediaWiki's directory in the `mediawiki` container - i.e. `pwd` placed in your `setup.sh` will output `/var/www/html/w`

 ### dependencies.yml (optional)